Preservation theorems for Tarski's relation algebra: The forward function-preserving fragment is finitely generated

 Next, the same proof used for Theorem~\ref{thm:forward-function} works if we replace every instance of `directed path' by `oriented path' (i.e., sequence of possibly reverse-oriented edges), use $^\smile$ to express reverse-oriented edges in such paths, and use $\iunion$ in place of $\sqcup$. \end{proof}

 The collection $\{\circ,\antidom, \cap, {^\smile}, \iunion\}$ of operations identified in Theorem~\ref{thm:forward-backward-function} is one that has been considered in the literature on inverse semigroups.
-Any set of injective partial functions closed under these operations forms a Boolean inverse monoid in the sense of Lawson \cite{Lawson_2010}; indeed these are the canonical examples of Boolean inverse monoids.
-Conversely, from the results of Lawson it can be seen that any Boolean inverse monoid is isomorphic to one of these algebras of injective partial functions.
+Any set of injective partial functions closed under these operations forms a Boolean inverse monoid in the sense of Lawson \cite{Lawson_2010}; indeed these are the canonical examples of Boolean inverse monoids.\footnote{In the definition of Boolean inverse monoids, only joins of pairs of \emph{orthogonal} elements are required, that is, elements $a$ and $b$ such that $a^\smile \circ b$ and $a \circ b^\smile$ are both zero.
+This is equivalent to the presence of $\iunion$, since clearly if a collection of injective partial functions is closed under $\iunion$ then it is closed under orthogonal joins, and conversely, in the presence of the other operations, $\iunion$ is expressible as the orthogonal join of $\antidom b \circ a \circ \antidom(b^\smile)$, $\antidom a \circ b \circ \antidom(a^\smile)$, and $a \cap b$.} Conversely, from the results of Lawson it can be seen that any Boolean inverse monoid is isomorphic to one of these algebras of injective partial functions \cite[Proposition~2.23(2)]{Lawson_2010}.
 Thus Theorem~\ref{thm:forward-backward-function} demonstrates that within the program of studying enrichments of inverse semigroups, the Boolean inverse monoids are in a sense the \emph{fully enriched} instances.